What is Google AI Mode? How to earn a spot in the AI answer

 What is the biggest misconception about Google AI Mode?

-How do I know if my brand’s AI Visibility is improving?
+How do I know if my brand’s AI visibility is improving?

 Should I optimize differently for AI Mode vs AI Overviews?